ALTxVentures/exceptional-php-ci/README.markdown

 ### Exceptions and errors!

 Exceptional-PHP catches both errors and exceptions.
 You can control which errors are caught.
-If you want to ignore notices, use the following line:
+If you want to ignore certain errors, use one of the following lines:

-    error_reporting(E_ALL ^ E_NOTICE);
+    error_reporting(E_ALL & ~E_STRICT);             // ignore strict errors
+    error_reporting(E_ALL & ~E_NOTICE);             // ignore notices
+    error_reporting(E_ALL & ~(E_STRICT|E_NOTICE));  // ignore both

-It also supports custom error and exception handlers - see example_advanced.php.
+Custom error and exception handlers are supported - see example_advanced.php.

-It also catches parse errors and fatal errors, as long the setup file parses correctly.
+Fatal and parse errors are caught, too - as long the setup file parses correctly.

 ### 404 Support